Long Term Care Planning

 - Cognitive impairment such as dementia or Alzheimer’s disease.
 For example, an individual may be able to physically take care of their activities of daily living, but forget to turn off the stove or cannot remember where they live.

-Personal factors can increase the risk of needing long term care:
+Personal factors can increase the risk of needing care:

 - Age – The older a person gets, the more likely it is they will need assistance.